mykwhnow/static-website/content/posts/2025/04/disconnect-from-sdge-checklist.md

 - Grid as a backup
 - Potential for net metering and climate credit retention

-Explore real-time TOU pricing across CA counties using our [Live Rates Map](https://mykwhnow.com/tools/california-rates) — and see how SDG&E compares.
+Explore real-time TOU pricing across CA counties using our [Dashboard](https://mykwhnow.com/tools/dashboard) — and see how SDG&E compares.

 ---